hilton/hilton.github.com/blog/_posts/2021-08-04-http-api-versioning.md

 {:.big .solid-three style="max-width:34em"}
 > Rule of thumb, don't do versioning :)

-When I dug deeper, I din’t find a _no versioning_ movement (or even a hashtag), like [NoEstimates](https://ronjeffries.com/xprog/articles/the-noestimates-movement/) or [#noprojects](https://noprojects.org).
+When I dug deeper, I didn’t find a _no versioning_ movement (or even a hashtag), like [NoEstimates](https://ronjeffries.com/xprog/articles/the-noestimates-movement/) or [#noprojects](https://noprojects.org).
 Instead, I learned that versioning a whole API makes about as much sense as versioning a whole web site.